Best walking shoes - July 2018

 High-arched feet.
 This type is easily discernible since there is a clear space in between the ball and the heel.
 Consumers with this type of arch tend to supinate, which is when the foot rolls outward because the weight of the person rests on the lateral sides of the feet.
 People who supinate may feel better wearing cushioned neutral walking shoes since the soft platform will prevent outward foot rolling and provide more shock absorption to the arch area.
 Trainers with flexible midsoles can also help supinators correct their gait and prevent injuries.

 A correct-fitting walking shoe should be snug yet non-restrictive at the rearfoot to keep the heel steady and comfortable.
 However, the toe box should provide ample space for the toes to splay naturally throughout the walking session.
-Brands like New Balance, Skechers, and Ryka offer their walking shoes in a wide range of width profiles.
-Depending on the model, these options include Narrow, Wide and Extra Wide widths for both men’s and women’s versions.
+Brands like New Balance, Skechers, Ryka, Saucony, and Brooks offer their walking shoes in a range of width profiles.
+Depending on the model, these options include Narrow, Wide, and Extra Wide widths for both men’s and women’s versions.

 Walking shoes vary not only in their design and construction but also in weight, so choosing which type to get is a matter of preference.
-Some people like lightweight walking shoes that are barely noticeable on the foot.
+Some people enjoy the feel of walking shoes that are very lightweight.
 Others prefer a shoe that has some weight in it as it makes them feel grounded.

 Common technologies in walking shoes